Projected exponential methods for stiff dynamical low-rank approximation problems: Notations and preliminaries

 By linearity, we have that

 \end{lemma}

 Bounding these $\varphi$-functions appropriately is crucial for the analysis of exponential integrators introduced in the next section.
-The derivation of such bounds requires the usage logarithmic norm (which is not a norm).
+The derivation of such bounds requires to use the logarithmic norm (which, despite the name, is not a norm).

 \begin{definition}[Logarithmic norm] The logarithmic norm of a linear operator $\cL \colon \Rmn \rightarrow \Rmn$ is defined as

 where $\| \, \cdot \, \|_2$ is the spectral norm. \end{definition} It is well known (see, e.g., \cite[Thm.~I.10.5]{hairersolving}) that the logarithmic norm for the spectral norm satisfies